berrythesoftwarecodeprogrammar/Self-Destructing-Cookies-with-Multifox-Compatibility/README.md

 This is just the Firefox addon [Self-Destructing Cookies](https://addons.mozilla.org/en-US/firefox/addon/self-destructing-cookies/) modified to not delete cookies belonging to [Multifox](https://addons.mozilla.org/en-US/firefox/addon/multifox/) tabs.

 Download the .xpi on [Releases page](https://github.com/berrythesoftwarecodeprogrammar/Self-Destructing-Cookies-Multifox-patch/releases)

-ALL CODE belongs to [Ove](https://addons.mozilla.org/en-US/firefox/user/ovso/) (sdc@elektro-eel.org) except for the single line I added lol
+All code belongs to [Ove](https://addons.mozilla.org/en-US/firefox/user/ovso/) (sdc@elektro-eel.org) except for the single line I added lol

-*WARNING* This addon is unsigned.
+*WARNING This addon is unsigned.
 If anybody has any idea on how to create firefox addons and can help fork the original addon it would be nice.
-I tried to modify and sign the addon but had no luck.
+I tried to modify and sign the addon but had no luck.*

 ## Info